This text is translated into Russian by google automatic human level neural machine.

 As for maritime transport, the construction of two cargo and passenger ships at the Nevsky Shipyard near St. Petersburg is nearing completion.
 According to the press service of the regional government, one ship should be delivered in December this year, the second - in the middle of 2021.
 They will work on the Kuril line.

-Two ferries are also being built in the Khabarovsk Territory.
-It is expected that they will begin work at the Vanino-Kholmsk crossing in 2022.
-For maritime movement along the western coast of Sakhalin, the possibility of acquiring small hydrofoil or hovercraft vessels is being considered.
+Also, two ferries are being built in the Khabarovsk Territory.
+They are expected to start work on the Vanino - Kholmsk crossing in 2022.
+For sea travel along the western coast of Sakhalin, the possibility of acquiring small hydrofoils or hovercraft is being considered.

 It is planned that with the advent of a single transport scheme, passengers will be able to purchase single tickets and transfer to various modes of transport.
 At the same time, the movement of buses is synchronized with the arrival of aircraft, trains and ships.